dcaldwel/oc-gather/README.md

 ``oc-gather.sh`` is the main control file.
 It executes each test function based upon simple logic.
 The test functions are stored in ``oc-gather-lib.sh``.

+You will need to be already logged into your OpenShift cluster before running this script.

 ## Specification
 ### Usage
 ``oc-gather -f <output file> [-n <namespace>] [-m <test module(s) to run>]``

 #### Examples
 To execute all tests: ``$ ./oc-gather.sh -f output.log``.
 Because no namespace is specified, the ``default`` namespace will be used for some tests and some tests will be skipped.